 And it’s the future these guides are focused on.
 As the epicenter for FARC, the Miravalle region was hit particularly hard during the civil war, but in just a few short years, the community has demonstrated its commitment to the peace process and development following 53 years of conflict.

 The Colombian guides also work in agriculture alongside developing their company, Caguán Expeditions, which offers river rafting trips, basic lodging, bird-watching and hiking trails, and an opportunity for travelers to learn about the community’s history and reintegration process.
 “There are small groups of tourists trickling in and I’ve taken several groups of young Colombians as tourists,” says Artiñano.

 At first, the former combatants were apprehensive about talking about their past, but inviting people into their community and having these conversations is an integral part of the experience.

 “The rafting, of course, is very exciting and a lot of adrenaline, but I think the Colombians I’ve taken there are happiest with having a first-time opportunity to meet former combatants, to hear their stories, and to exchange different anecdotes and stories regarding the conflict,” says Artiñano.
 “They keep reinforcing this idea that they’ve exchanged their rifles for rafting paddles, and they want to continue contributing to peace in Colombia.”

-JoAnna Haugen is a writer and editor at the intersection of ethical travel, wildlife conservation, environmental preservation, community-based development, and cultural exchange.
-A returned Peace Corps volunteer, international election observer, and intrepid traveler, she currently resides in Kyiv, Ukraine.
+JoAnna Haugen is a writer, public speaker, and founder of Rooted, a storytelling platform at the intersection of sustainable travel, environmental conservation, and community-based advocacy efforts.
+A returned Peace Corps volunteer, international election observer, and intrepid traveler, JoAnna currently lives in Kyiv, Ukraine.